rackerlabs/technical-blog/_posts/2015-10-08-wsgi-middleware-on-the-jvm.md

 those into the format a WSGI app expects.
 The naive solution would be to copy all of the data out of the Servlet objects into a dict which gets passed to a WSGI app.
 Of course, that can get expensive, and there really isn't a need.
-Instead, we can build a lazy, caching map adapter which will take WSGI CGI-like keys and return the corresponding value from a Servlet request or response.
+Instead, we can build a lazy, caching map adapter, which will take WSGI CGI-like keys and return the corresponding value from a Servlet request or response.
 To get into the weeds, check out the [RequestBridge class](https://github.com/jythontools/fireside/blob/refactor/jext/src/main/java/org/python/tools/fireside/RequestBridge.java) in [Fireside][fireside].